Collections reference

 List all collections

 Retrieve an iterable object over collections.
-Unless otherwise specified, this implementation refers to the collections in the working namespace of the database.
+Unless otherwise specified, this implementation refers to the collections in the working keyspace of the database.

 -